trevbhatt/trevbhatt.github.io/scooter_project.md

 <img src='images/3_forecasts.png'>

 ##### Daily Dashboard
-The distribution can be made into a daily dashboard that shows where in the prediction period the forecast was made, the percent distribution and the number of scooters to deploy for a given fleet size.
-Figure 16 shows an example of this dashboard.
+Ideally, this system would be integrated with the scooter operator's mobile app for the employees and contractors who place the scooters.
+However, to illustrate the business application of the model, I made the distribution into a daily dashboard that shows where in the prediction period the forecast was made, the percent distribution and the number of scooters to deploy for a given fleet size.
+I arbitrarily chose 1200 as the fleet size and made a prediction for September 30, 2019 to generate the dashboard for that day.

 <img src='images/figure_16a.png'>
 <img src='images/figure_16b.png'>